ByteBakersCo/babilema/README.md

 ```

 Make sure you have Go installed on your system.
-You also need to set the following environment variables:
+You also need to set the following environment variables to run Babilema:
 ```bash
 GITHUB_TOKEN="your_personal_access_token"
 GITHUB_REPOSITORY="your_username/your_repo"